aserto-dev/aserto-react/README.md

     return (
       <div>
         {
-          // display the access map as a string accessMap
+          // output the display state map as a string displayStateMap
         }
       </div>
     );